plioi/plioi.github.io/_posts/2013-03-19-socks-then-shoes.markdown

 layout: post
 ---

-A couple weeks back, I announced the <a href="http://www.headspring.com/patrick/insufficiently-round-wheels/">start of development on Fixie</a>, a .NET test framework.
-Last week, I covered some early <a href="http://www.headspring.com/patrick/strongly-typed-whiteboarding/">proof-of-concept work</a> performed with throw-away code.
-This week, we'll take a close look at the first <a href="http://www.headspring.com/patrick/am-i-not-dead-commit/">several small commits</a> to <a href="https://github.com/plioi/fixie">Fixie on GitHub</a>.
+A couple weeks back, I announced the [start of development on Fixie](http://www.headspring.com/patrick/insufficiently-round-wheels/), a .NET test framework.
+Last week, I covered some early [proof-of-concept work](http://www.headspring.com/patrick/strongly-typed-whiteboarding/) performed with throw-away code.
+This week, we'll take a close look at the first [several small commits](http://www.headspring.com/patrick/am-i-not-dead-commit/) to [Fixie on GitHub](https://github.com/plioi/fixie).

 The commits we cover today are all about preparing the initial solution structure, installing dependencies with NuGet, writing a build script, and applying a simple version numbers scheme.
 I strongly recommend performing similar steps when starting up any new project.
 You've gotta put on your socks before you can seriously think about putting on your shoes.  **Today's work is all about the socks.**